algogrit/presentation-rust-fundamentals/slides.md

 - Because types that are made up of `Send` and `Sync` traits are automatically also `Send` and `Sync`, we don’t have to implement those traits manually.

 - As marker traits, they don’t even have any methods to implement.
 They’re just useful for enforcing invariants related to concurrency.

 ---
 class: center, middle

+### Using Message Passing to Transfer Data Between Threads

+---
+class: center, middle

+"Do not communicate by sharing memory; instead, share memory by communicating."

+.content-credits[Go concurrency slogan]

+---
+class: center, middle

+One major tool Rust has for accomplishing message-sending concurrency is the channel, a programming concept that Rust’s standard library provides an implementation of.

+---

+- A channel in programming has two halves: a transmitter and a receiver.

+- Channel is defined in `std::sync::mpsc`.

+---

+- "MPSC" stands for Multiple producer, single consumer.

+- Created using: `let (tx, rx) = mpsc::channel();`

+---

+- `tx.send`

+- `tx.clone`

+- `rx.recv`

+---
+class: center, middle